sayyyho/paint-js/README.md

-# Making Paint Using Canvas api and js
+# Making Project Using Canvas api and js